NgiapPuoyKoh/ai-chat-annotator/README.md

 ## Skeleton Plane

-The chat application information exchange utilizes flask session with AJAX and session management based on the HTTP Response request Cycle.
+The chat application information exchange utilizes flask session and session management based on the HTTP Response request Cycle.

 This involves capturing the session information and custom session variables to identify the active conversation and the users that are engaged in the conversation.